mikelikesrobots/mikelikesrobots.github.io/blog/2024-07-08-simulation-in-cloud/index.md

 ## Installing ROS2

 ROS2 can be installed by executing the following steps from [this guide](https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debians.html).
-I haven't gone into depth here as the installation guide has much more information - just be ready to hit Enter to accept adding the software repository and wait for completion.
+Be ready to hit Enter to accept adding the software repository and wait for completion.

 ```bash
 sudo apt install software-properties-common